 - Fewer inspection contingencies

-5. Will I Look Too Desperate?
+#5 Will You Look Too Desperate?

-Don’t worry about how your willingness to entertain a low-ball offer is perceived.
+Don't worry about how your willingness to entertain a lowball offer is perceived.
 What matters most is the result, says McLinden.

 "Some sellers get so wrapped up in righteous indignation following an 'insulting' offer that they tell their agent to refuse all further communication from the offender," he says.
 And while that may soothe your wounded ego, it won't help sell your house.